wp-plugins/simple-links/readme.txt

 </div>

 == Upgrade Notice ==
+= 1.0.8 =
+* Fixes overzealous JQuery which was removing the add category button"

 = 1.0.7 =
 * Fixes Notice Level Error when using Wordpress Versions 3.0 - 3.3